By submitting this form, you agree to be contacted via the information given through email, phone call, or text message.

 Post-Traumatic Stress Disorder (PTSD) is a condition that can strike years after exposure to the triggering event.
 We had a client, for example, who had worked successfully for thirty years and then one day he was walking along a street and a car back-fired.
 Suddenly, he was having flashbacks and nightmares, which eventually led to a long-term admission to a treatment program and having to go on disability.

-Many people work while suffering from PTSD.
+Many people work while suffering from Post Traumatic Stress Disorder.
 In fact, they often feel better while working, due to the daily framework and socialization that work affords.
-But, if work ends, the PTSD is likely to get worse.
+But, if work ends, the ptsd symptoms are likely to get worse.

 • Nervousness, irritability